 Header & footer

-Below is a sample report created using Inforiver.
-You can see a header with a KPI card, report title, and a donut chart.
+Below is a sample report created using Premium Table.
+You can see a header with a KPI card, a report title, and an overlapping bar chart.
 The footer contains the company logo and page number.

 Customized header and footer

-1. Introduction - Overview of the toolbar, header & footer sections, presets, basic interactions, and basic customization options
+1. Overview of the header and footer, including options and presets - An overview of the toolbar, header and footer sections, presets, basic interactions, and basic customization options are explained in the section below.

-2. Text - Adding formatted text and using presets like page number, data fields
+2. Text - Adding formatted text to the header and footer and using presets like page number, date field, etc.

-4. Charts - Types of charts and customization options
+4. Charts - Adding various types of charts and associated customization options.

-5. KPI cards - KPI presets and customization options
+5. KPI cards - Adding customizable KPI presets.

-Let's first take a look at the header/footer interface.
+Let's look at the header/footer interface.
+The table below has a default header added.

 STEP 1: Click on Header & Footer in the Design tab.
 Alternatively, hover over the header and select Edit from the hamburger menu.